kushal-luthra/data-engineering-101/docs/SOLID Principles/Single Responsibility Principle.md

 And the Repository class has a single responsibility of dealing with database operations.  <br>
 So by removing tight coupling, and making the coupling loose, we are again abiding by the Single Responsibility principle.  <br>

-So to sum up -
+So to sum up - <br>
-- we looked at two concepts - Cohesion and Coupling.
+- we looked at two concepts - Cohesion and Coupling. <br>
-- We saw how low cohesion is bad.
+- We saw how low cohesion is bad. <br>
-- Single Responsibility Principle always advocates higher cohesion.
+- Single Responsibility Principle always advocates higher cohesion. <br>
 - We also saw how tight coupling is bad.
-Single Responsibility Principle always recommends loose coupling.
+Single Responsibility Principle always recommends loose coupling. <br>
-- So always aim for Higher Cohesion and Loose Coupling.
+- So always aim for Higher Cohesion and Loose Coupling. <br>

 #### Reason for change : Single Responsibility Principle revisited